-The 3rd edition of DataFest Kampala was launched today with a focus on exploring the role that data plays in how we navigate our world each and every day.
+The 3rd edition of DataFest Kampala has been launched today with focus on exploring the role that data plays in how we navigate our world each and every day.
 DataFest Kampala is an international community event in East Africa bringing together data scientists, technologists, designers, government, civil society, business, and marketing to connect and explore opportunities for collaboration.

 According to Gilbert Beyamba, the Head of Programs at Pollicy, a civic technology organization who are organising the event, this year’s theme is Living With Data and it will highlight the evident nature of data in our everyday interactions, from how we travel, bank and communicate to how global technology initiatives impact our democracies, ways of life and shape our futures.